 About Marritte Funches

 Marritte Funches is a man who is in prison while innocent.
 He was arrested in 1991 in Nevada after another man, who was his housemate, had lied to the police.
 This man told the police that Marritte had shot a taxi driver, Mr Kevin Jones, in Reno, Nevada, but Marritte was not there at all.
-There was also no physical evidence linking Marritte to this crime.
-Eye witnesses had declared they had seen two White men at the crime scene.
-Marritte is Black.
+There was no physical evidence linking Marritte to this crime.
+There were several eye witnesses.
+None of them identified Marritte.

 On 27th of March 1991, Marritte Funches had taken a bus into Reno to look for a job.
 He gathered several forms at different places to fill out for available jobs.
 He then went home to Stead, and on his way home he passed by his mother´s house, and he paid a short visit to her.
 He then went to the Job Corps Center to make a phone call, and a few friends saw him phoning and waived at him.
 When Marritte came home, another housemate was half asleep on the couch.